 “What area of the company would you like to learn more about?”

 There are many ways to interpret this.
 Are managers avoiding asking this because it’s not an issue?
 Are managers being protective of this information?
 Are they worried they don’t know the answer themselves?
 Does it just not help both people hit their immediate goals?

-PS: If you’d like to try out getting more organized for your one-on-ones and try out the discussion-suggester for yourself, you can do so here.
+PS: If you’d like to get more organized for your one-on-one meetings, you can do so here.
 It’s free!
 Forever!
-Or: